nhn/tui.calendar/docs/getting-started.md

 ### javascript

-Initialize the Calendar class with given element to make an Calendar.
+Initialize the Calendar class with given element to make a Calendar.

 ```javascript
 var Calendar = require('tui-calendar'); /* CommonJS */